adobnikar/nodejs-code-challenge-without-typescript-december-2021/README.md

 docker-compose up -d
 ```

+After the `docker-compose up -d` command finishes, the server should be available on `http://127.0.0.1:23000/` and it's documentation on `http://127.0.0.1:23000/api-explorer/`.
+The postgres database should be running on port `35432`.

 All the ports listed in the `.env` file are internal to the docker containers.
 If you want to change the external ports, please modify the `docker-compose.yml` file accordingly.